avichaljadeja2002/omni-planner/README.md

 1. **Create an Account** – Register or log in using your credentials.
 2. <span style="color:red">**Finish this section**</span>

-Feel free to explore more features in the [Documentation](https://github.com/avichaljadeja2002/omni-planner/wiki).
+Feel free to explore more features and in depth desciptions in the [Documentation](https://github.com/avichaljadeja2002/omni-planner/wiki).

 ---
 # Github